onstottj/sample-products-list/README.md

 Features
 --------

- * Infinite scrolling for the products list
+ * Product list with infinite scrolling
+ * Full product details in a dialog
- * Mobile-friendly using responsive design
+ * This is mobile friendly using responsive design

 Tech & tools
 ------------